 Are there ever days when you feel like your marriage has become all business without any fun or romance?
 I know there are weeks when we get so caught up our every day routines and the things that we have to get done that we fall into a “business partner” mindset.
 I spend my days managing our household and working, Joe spends his days at work and after he gets home, we spend our nights getting dinner on the table, enjoying family time, getting the kids to bed and the house cleaned up, bills paid and discussions that need to be had about household business.
 That’s a lot of “adulting” and we sometimes forget that romantic and fun side of our relationship in the process.

-Ways to Revive the Romance in Your Marriage
+Ways to Keep the Romance Alive in Your Marriage

 Maybe the simplest thing you can do to find that fun and romantic side of your relationship again is to flirt with each other.
 And it’s so easy to sneak this into your daily interactions and the things that you’re already doing.
 Send flirty texts during the day, answer your phone with a flirty “hey you” or something similar, sneak a long kiss or two every so often.
 Whatever flirting is to you, make it happen.
 You might catch your spouse off guard at first, but keep it up because they’ll catch on soon enough ;)